hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `gateway_id` - (Optional) The ID of the Application Gateway to integrate with the ingress controller of this Kubernetes Cluster.
 See [this](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-existing) page for further details.

-* `gateway_name` - (Optional) The name to be used to create an Application Gateway, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
+* `gateway_name` - (Optional) The name of the Application Gateway to be used or created in the Nodepool Resource Group, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
 See [this](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-new) page for further details.

 * `subnet_cidr` - (Optional) The subnet CIDR to be used to create an Application Gateway, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
 See [this](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-new) page for further details.